-The ESDL MapEditor has been developped to allow one to create an ESDL energy system description by just dragging and dropping energy system components on a map.
+The ESDL MapEditor has been developed to allow one to create an ESDL energy system description by just dragging and dropping energy system components on a map.
 The first application was an easy interface to our ESSIM Energy System SIMulator.
-In the last few months many more applications were added to it.
-The ESDL MapEditor is now the entry point for many energy related simulation engines.
+Over the last few months, many more applications were added to it.
+The ESDL MapEditor is now the entry point for many energy-related simulation engines.

 We now use it as a front-end for: